 Heather is married and has two daughters.
 Her interests include spending time with her family, friends and bulldogs.
 She also enjoys going to comedy shows and concerts, playing bass, camping, going to the sand dunes with her dune buggy, rafting down whitewater rapids, pole fitness, belly dancing, PiYo and Zumba.

 Janet Straub is a paralegal at Evergreen Personal Injury Counsel.
 Janet began her career in the legal industry in 1985.
-She worked with a few EPIC attorneys for more 25 years before making the move to Oaxaca, Mexico, where she lived for three years.
+She worked with many of the EPIC attorneys for more than 25 years before making the move to Oaxaca, Mexico, where she lived for three years.
 While in Mexico, Janet worked on building her house in the coastal town of Puerto Ángel.
+She received her legal assistant certification from Bates Vocational Technical College

 As a detail-oriented person, Janet enjoys her role as paralegal.
-She likes being able to closely support both the client and attorney through the legal process, which includes gathering information, collecting records, processing paperwork, hiring experts and much more.
+She likes being able to closely support both the client and attorney through her part of the legal process, which includes gathering information, collecting records, processing paperwork, hiring experts and much more.

 When she’s not working, Janet loves animals (especially dogs!), gardening, cooking, and spending time with friends.
 One of her favorite pastimes is to explore the thrift stores and antique shops here in the South Sound.